LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Homotopy theorem

 \subsection{Thin arrangements of double pseudolines}

-A simple arrangement of double-pseu\-do\-li\-nes is termed {\it thin} if the \innersides\ of its double pseudolines are free of vertices, and a thin arrangement of double pseudolines $\Gamma^*$ is termed a {\it double} of a simple arrangement of pseudolines $\Gamma$ if there exists a one-to-one correspondence between $\Gamma$ and $\Gamma^*$ such that any pseudoline of $\Gamma$ is a core pseudoline of its corresponding double pseudoline in~$\Gamma^*$.
-The two following lemmas are simple consequences of the definitions.
+A simple arrangement of double pseu\-do\-li\-nes is {\it thin} if the crosscap sides of its double pseudolines are free of vertices.
+A thin arrangement of double pseudolines $\Gamma^*$ is a {\it double} of a simple arrangement of pseudolines $\Gamma$ (or $\Gamma$ is a {\it core} arrangement of pseudolines of $\Gamma^*$) if there exists a one-to-one correspondence between $\Gamma$ and $\Gamma^*$ such that any pseudoline of $\Gamma$ is a core pseudoline of its corresponding double pseudoline in~$\Gamma^*$.

+For example the rhombicubeoctahedron arrangement is thin and is the double of the octahedron arrangement, the unique simple arrangement of $3$ pseudolines; cf. Fig.~\ref{finaldouble}.
+The following two lemmas are simple consequences of the definitions.

-\begin{lemma} The map that assigns to a simple arrangement of pseudolines its set of doubles induces a one-to-one and onto correspondence between the set of isomorphism classes of simple arrangements of pseudolines and the set of isomorphism classes of simple thin arrangements of double pseudolines. \end{lemma} \begin{lemma} Let $\Gamma$ and $\Gamma'$ be two simple arrangements of pseudolines and let $\Gamma^*$ and $\Gamma'^*$ be double versions of $\Gamma$ and $\Gamma'.$ Assume that $\Gamma$ and $\Gamma'$ are connected by a sequence of two mutations (a merging mutation followed by its `symmetric' splitting mutation) during which the moving pseudoline is $\Gamma_i$.
+\begin{lemma} The map that assigns to a simple arrangement of pseudolines its set of doubles induces a one-to-one and onto correspondence between the set of isomorphism classes of simple arrangements of pseudolines and the set of isomorphism classes of thin arrangements of double pseudolines. \end{lemma} \begin{lemma} Let $\Gamma$ and $\Gamma'$ be two simple arrangements of pseudolines and let $\Gamma^*$ and $\Gamma'^*$ be double versions of $\Gamma$ and $\Gamma'.$ Assume that $\Gamma$ and $\Gamma'$ are connected by a sequence of two mutations (a merging mutation followed by its `symmetric' splitting mutation) during which the moving pseudoline is $\Gamma_i$.
 Then $\Gamma^*$ and $\Gamma'^*$ are homotopic via a sequence of sixteen mutations during which the only moving double pseudoline is~$\Gamma_i^*$. \end{lemma}